four1er/f1blog/docs/index.md

-# four1er's Random notes
+# Home

+June, 2023

+---

 ## # About

-There is nothing...
+There is nothing now.

+I will complete it later...